 How to detect when a motor book has hit the floor of its underwriting cycle — using PSI on new business mix, segment-level A/E, Gini stability, and mSPRT to know when the next m...

-The first Python implementation of the asymptotic Gini drift test from Wüthrich et al. (2025).
-A proper z-test for ranking degradation — not a heuristic, not a threshold, a p-va...
+The first Python implementation of the asymptotic Gini drift test from Brauer et al. (2025).
+A proper z-test for ranking degradation — not a heuristic, not a threshold, a p-value.

-FCA PS24/1 confirms enhanced Consumer Duty requirements from April 2026.
-EP25/2 flags ongoing fair value supervision in motor and home.
-No single technical checklist exists for ...
+EP25/2 (the FCA's evaluation of GIPP price-walking remedies) flags ongoing fair value supervision in motor and home.
+No single technical checklist exists for the pricing actuary...

 A UK motor frequency model drifts after an upstream vehicle group reclassification.
 We show how insurance-monitoring's PSI, A/E ratios, and Gini drift test caught the problem be...